wgy1027/postFireSeverityAssessment/englishGrammar.md

 Note the difference between few/little (almost none) and a few/a little (some, but not many/much).
 Few/little tend to have a negative connotation.
 A few/a little tend to be more positive.

 # Modifier
 A modifier is a word, phrase, or clause that modifies—that is, gives information about—another word in the same sentence.
-A modifier can be an adjective (a word that modifies a noun), an adverb (a word that modifies a verb, adjective, or another adverb), a phrase or clause.
+A modifier can be an adjective (a word that modifies a noun), an adverb (a word that modifies a verb, adjective, or another adverb), a adjective or adverbial phrase, or adjective or adverbial clause.

 ## Dangling Modifiers
 When a modifier is not modifying a specific word, we call it a dangling modifier.